About Our Ministries

 At the Central Coast Rescue Mission, we pride ourselves on the level of service we provide to our homeless neighbors.
 Whether that is a hot meal, grocery assistance or long-term care, it is the compassionate care of our dedicated staff and volunteers that makes the difference.

 Every day we are reminded of how blessed we are to be a part of our community.
 From the children who stop in to our mission to bring gifts for other children, to the corporate donors, leaders, friends and families who have made caring for the homeless an ongoing tradition, we simply could not do what we do without you.
-If you or your organization would like to partner with us, please reach out to Larry at firstname.lastname@example.org.
+If you or your organization would like to partner with us, please reach out to Chris Rutledge at firstname.lastname@example.org.

 Poverty and homelessness are often accompanied by hunger, malnutrition, physical or mental disabilities, substance abuse issues, untreated infectious disease, and other illnesses and chronic health problems.
 Without comprehensive assistance in overcoming barriers to healthy and financially secure lives, our clients would be unable to break out of a continuous cycle of economic distress, homelessness, and a wide range of physical, mental, and social issues.